wube/kov/readme.md

 Compared to the current model, when the string class hpp file (for example) can be parsed thousands of times in a project, as it is basically parsed for every compilation unit.
 This somewhat relates to the modules part of C++ standard.

-The compiler needs to be able to detect and error on the circuiler symbol dependency.
+The compiler needs to be able to detect and error on the circular symbol dependency.

 ## Real enum class
 Member method of enums.
 There are currently way to *almost* achieve it by some tricks, but they are not perfect, and require some duplication.